 - Visit the QuickBooks Web Connector on your computer, and click Update Selected to run a sync.
 You’ll see a log of activity in MyWorks Sync > Log, while you wait for the progress bars to complete.

-- Once the refresh data finishes, visit MyWorks Sync > Refresh Data and turn all the switches off.
+- Once the progress bars in the Web Connector show 100%, the refresh data is complete.
+Visit MyWorks Sync > Refresh Data and turn all the switches off before running the Web Connector again.

 For more information on how the Refresh Data works, and when you need to refresh data, see our article here.